tldr-pages/tldr/pages/common/nload.md

 > A tool for visualizing network usage in the terminal.
 > More information: <https://github.com/rolandriegel/nload>.

-- View all network traffic (arrow keys to switch interfaces):
+- View all network traffic (use the arrow keys to switch interfaces):

 `nload`

-- View network traffic on a particular interfaces (arrow keys to switch interfaces):
+- View network traffic on a particular interfaces (use the arrow keys to switch interfaces):

 `nload device {{interface_one}} {{interface_two}}`